Skip to content

 2. cellpar_deviation_perc (float): Defines the maximum allowable deviation, in percentage, for unit cell parameters between COD structures and our target structure.
 The default value is set at 2.0%.

-3. listed_elements_only (boolean): When set to True, the search will only include entries containing the exact elements listed in the input_cif file.
-If False, the search will accept entries with additional elements beyond those listed.
-By default, this is set to False.
+3. listed_elements_only (boolean): When set to true, the search will only include entries containing the exact elements listed in the input_cif file.
+If false, the search will accept entries with additional elements beyond those listed.
+By default, this is set to false.

 Here is how you should structure the command in the YAML file: